Democratic congressman sues Trump over role in Capitol riot

 The case also names as defendants the Republican former president’s personal lawyer Rudy Giuliani and groups including the Proud Boys and the Oath Keepers, extremist organizations that had members charged by the Justice Department with taking part in the siege.

-Lawyers for Trump have denied that he incited the riot.
-A Trump adviser didn’t immediately comment about the lawsuit on Tuesday, and a lawyer for Giuliani did not immediately return an email seeking comment.
+A Trump adviser, Jason Miller, said in a statement Tuesday that Trump did not organize the rally that preceded the riot and “did not incite or conspire to incite any violence at the Capitol on Jan.
+6th.”
+A lawyer for Giuliani did not immediately return an email seeking comment.

 The suit, filed in federal court in Washington under a Reconstruction-era law known as the Ku Klux Klan Act, comes three days after Trump was acquitted in a Senate impeachment trial that centered on allegations that he incited the riot, in which five people died.
 That acquittal is likely to open the door to fresh legal scrutiny over Trump’s actions before and during the siege.
+Additional suits could be brought by other members of Congress or by law enforcement officers injured while responding to the riot.

 Even some Republicans who voted to acquit Trump on Saturday acknowledged that the more proper venue to deal with Trump was in the courts, especially now that he has left the White House and lost certain legal protections that shielded him as president.